numamma/numamma/README.md

   + Dump the samples that did not match a memory object (default: disabled)
   + When this option is enabled, numamma writes the addresses that did not match any memory object in `unmatched_samples.log`.

+- `-n` or `--no-no-dump-single-items`
+  + When this option is enabled, do not dump the per callsite summary, per callsite dump, nor per callsite counter (default: disabled)

 ### Plotting data